 When it comes to having your website content translated, you have two translation paths to choose from:

 - Machine translation, in which you use an automated translation program or a WordPress plugin like Weglot to translate your content.
-(It’s worth noting that this combines the translation process with the website integration process, but we’ll get to that later.)
+(It’s worth noting that this way also combines the translation process with the website integration process, but we’ll get to that later.)

 Which one you choose depends on the needs of your business, your website, and your users.